gienyne/Industrial_edge_gateway/docs/architekture/mqtt_publisher.md

 * There is no `IMqttPublisher` interface. `Gatewayapplication` holds the concrete `Mqttpublisher`, so it cannot be substituted by a mock in unit tests.
 * After a reconnection, the births are published on the next poll cycle, not immediately. `publish()` calls made later in the same cycle succeed on the new session, so the DDATA of a second device can be sent before the NBIRTH.
 Stopping the cycle as soon as a rebirth is pending would close this window.
-* The message that triggers a reconnection is dropped; a lost DDATA is sent again once the rebirth is done, because the known state did not advance.
 * The reconnection cooldown is a compile-time constant.

 ---